Geo-Strategic Truths, California Goes Medieval, and Trump Sanctuary-City Policy

 and they did get close, when Khrushchev sent nuclear-tip missiles, supposedly capable, we don't know whether there was actually nuclear weapons, but when they sent those missiles to Cuba and they were pointed at U.S.

-cities, JFK said, no, you broke the rules.
+cities, JFK said, No, you broke the rules.

 And what we are doing now, just to be sure, we are sending the most sophisticated weapons in our arsenal.
+We're starting to.

-and they are using these weapons
+javelins, Himars, Abrams, and they are using these weapons

 shortly and currently in some cases against Russia.